Sunak expected in Northern Ireland during Biden visit, police chief says

 PSNI Chief Constable Simon Byrne has discussed the scale of the policing event around Good Friday Agreement events.

-Prime Minister Rishi Sunak is expected to be in Northern Ireland during the visit of US President Joe Biden to the region, PSNI Chief Constable Simon Byrne has told the Policing Board.
+Prime Minister Rishi Sunak is expected to be in Northern Ireland during the visit of US President Joe Biden to the region, PSNI Chief Constable Simon Byrne has said.

 The White House confirmed this week that Mr Biden would visit the island of Ireland next week, with his visit beginning in Belfast to coincide with the anniversary of the historic peace deal.

-Mr Byrne briefed his oversight body on the policing operation during a meeting in Belfast.

-He said: “He (Mr Biden) arrives in Northern Ireland on Tuesday evening, 11th April, and leaves on Wednesday 12th.
+Mr Byrne confirmed that Mr Biden would arrive in Northern Ireland on Tuesday evening and leave on Wednesday during a briefing to the Policing Board in Belfast.

-“Engagements have been planned for a number of parts of the Greater Belfast area and the Prime Minister is also expected to visit Northern Ireland during this time.”
+“Engagements have been planned for a number of parts of the Greater Belfast area and the Prime Minister is also expected to visit Northern Ireland during this time,” he said.

+Assistant Chief Constable Chris Todd also said that Mr Biden and Mr Sunak would both fly into Northern Ireland on Tuesday evening.

+“They will be involved in a number of events throughout the following day, Wednesday the 12th,” the assistant chief constable told reporters in Belfast.

+“So in terms of the number of movements of protected persons and vehicle escorts etc, it’s a very significant operation.

+“But we’ve been planning for this for a number of weeks, as you can imagine.
+We’ve prepared for all the various contingencies.
+Our style and tone that we’ll be delivering around this policing operation will be remaining a community-focused style policing that you’ll be used to seeing in Northern Ireland.”

-Mr Byrne added: “The second phase of the policing operation will be between 17th and 19th April when a number of politicians who were in office at the time of the signing of the Good Friday Agreement, as well as current office holders, will be in attendance at these events.”
+Mr Byrne said that the second phase of the policing operation will be between April 17 and 19, when a number of politicians who were in office when the Good Friday Agreement was signed will attend further events.

 “Mindful of the threat level, a theme which runs throughout these plans is to assure the safety of our officers and staff while we continue to police the country.”